Skip to main content

 Washington Park is a 134-year-old historic building in Downtown Seattle’s Pioneer Square neighborhood.
 The building includes an existing basement with an areaway, as well as three existing floors.
 Originally developed in 1890, Washington Park was damaged in the 1949 earthquake, with modifications in 1955, including the removal of its entire cornice and partial removal of its parapet.
 W.G.
 Clark repaired the original parapet, extending it as well so that a new, matching, historic cornice could be installed.
 This new cornice was designed using historic pictures of Washington Park to recreate its original likeness.

-An enormous amount of effort went into maneuvering around the building and completing the structural steel package, MEP systems, and finish work – including over 20,000SF of real hardwood throughout the building.
-Working through this project gave ample opportunity for W.G.
-Clark to come up with creative solutions for challenges presented by a historic building renovation, which resulted in a unique space ready to become a functioning member of the Pioneer Square community and reimaged Seattle Waterfront.
+An enormous amount of effort went into maneuvering around the building and completing the structural steel package, MEP systems, and finish work – including over 20,000 SF of solid hardwood throughout the building.
+Throughout this project, W.G.
+Clark came up with creative solutions for challenges presented by the historic building renovation, resulting in a unique space ready to serve the Pioneer Square community and Seattle Waterfront.